-Paved Surfaces Above Tree Roots:

-If the new paved surfaces within the CRZ of trees to be retained require excavation down to bearing soil and roots are encountered in this area, this could impact their health and structural stability.
+Paved Surfaces Above Tree Roots: If the new paved surfaces within the CRZ of tree to be retained require excavation down to bearing soil and roots are encountered in this area, this could impact their health and structural stability.
 If tree retention is desired, a raised and permeable paved surface should be constructed in the areas within the critical root zone of the trees.
+The "paved surfaces above root systems" diagram and specifications is attached.